BritishPandaChick/30sites-blog-landing/README.md

-# 30 Days, 30 Sites Day Twenty Site
-30 Days, 30 Sites Day 20 project.
-Blog Landing page site.
-Made with HTML, CSS, Bootstrap, and JavaScript.
+# 30 Days, 30 Sites Day 20: Blog Landing Site

-## Instructions
-Clone this repo or download the zip file.
+An example of a blog landing page.
+This is variation of a project I made during 100 Days of Code.

-## Contributions
+## Tech Stack
-I will not be accepting pull requests.
+- HTML
+- CSS
+- Bootstrap
+- JavaScript

 ## Acknowledgements
 * 30 Days, 30 sites